 TGaz Editor: Please replace the bullet item p219.5 as follows

 — 9.4.2.303 (PASN Parameters Element) with Comeback Info field with time for the peer to retry the operation.
-The Cookie Length field is set to nonzero if a cookie is being returned to the non-AP STA, otherwise it is set to 0.
-The Cookie field is set to the cookie.
+The Cookie Length subfield is set to nonzero if a cookie is being returned to the non-AP STA, otherwise it is set to 0.
+The Cookie subfield contains the cookie if the Cookie Length subfield is non-zero.
 The Control field in the element is set appropriately to indicate the presence or absence of fields in the element.

 216.11: Prior to deriving the PTKSA, the AP should derive the Diffie-Hellman shared secret (DHss) needed in the derivation of the PTKSA.
 The PTKSA derivation clause (12.12.7) does not actually spell out how this is done, but REVmd D5.0 on page 2702 shows an example of suitable text.